Stores

 })Deep Reactivity & Mutating State

-Stores are designed to be completely invisible.
-You interact with them exactly as you would any plain Luau table.
+Stores behave like plain Luau tables.
+You interact with them the same way you would any plain table.

 Under the hood, Flux intercepts reads and writes via metatables.
 Accessing a nested table creates and caches a proxy for it.
-You can mutate deeply nested state directly, and Flux will notify only the relevant subscribers.
+You can mutate deeply nested state directly, and Flux will re-run only the nodes that read the key you changed.

 Flux(function()